-Cat is a YPAD Certified Teacher and is currently on faculty at Movement Lifestyle in Los Angeles and guest teaches for studios/programs as Millennium Dance Complex, Edge, ImmaSpace, Peridance and Broadway Dance Center.
-You can find her on the road teaching for Celebrity Dance Convention, and has also taught for programs such as the Joffrey West Summer Intensive, The Los Angeles Dance Festival, The Pulse on Tour Teacher Workshop, Open Call and SouldeSoul Dance Convention.
-She continues to visit studios nationally and internationally and aims to "help humans find a better understanding of themselves through dance." #WerkYourQuirk
+Cat is a YPAD Certified Teacher, is currently on faculty at Movement Lifestyle in Los Angeles, and guest teaches/subs at Millennium Dance Complex, Edge, ImmaSpace, Peridance and Broadway Dance Center.
+You can find her on the road teaching for Celebrity Dance Convention, and has also taught for programs such as Relativity School, The Joffrey West Summer Intensive, The Los Angeles Dance Festival, The Pulse on Tour Teacher Workshop, Open Call and SouldeSoul Dance Convention.
+She continues to visit studios nationally and internationally and aims to "help people find a better understanding of themselves through dance." #WerkYourQuirk

 Ms. Cogliandro has a passion for art and expression.
 For freedom and love!
 For living an unapologetic life of happiness.
 As she navigates though her own wild adventures of triumph and failure, she hopes to inspire others to do the same (especially the youth) and to do so fearlessly.
 Her dance company, CATASTROPHE!, also aims to promote the power (and necessity) of self-love and self-worth.
 They placed second runner up at 2015 Capezio ACE Awards and have been seen performing in shows in Los Angeles, New York and Korea.